Messi delivers as Argentina scrape through to World Cup"s last 16

 Argentina have earned a go at France in Kazan on Saturday.

-But victory was far from guaranteed after a tumultous opening two games, for which Messi was certainly not blameless.
+But victory was far from guaranteed after a tumultuous opening two games, for which Messi was certainly not blameless.

 His missed penalty in a stodgy draw against Iceland set the tone but his vacant performance against Croatia felt too incongruous to be a one-off.